-The following steps are required in order to receive college credit:
+The requirements to receive college credit are:

-- 1. Complete the high school Tech Prep class with a grade of B or better. - 2.
-Receive an 80 or better on the end-of-course exam in high school (applies only to select programs) Child development courses require an 85 or better. - 3.
-Enroll at Collin College within 24 months after high school graduation and complete six non-developmental education credits - Students who were concurrently enrolled at Collin College need to complete only three additional credits after high school graduation as a condition of eligibility. - 4.
-Complete a Petition for Tech Prep Credit and return it, along with an official final high school transcript, to the Global EDGE Office at Central Park Campus.
+- 1. Completion of the high school Tech Prep class with a grade of B or better. - 2.
+Earned an 80 or better on the end-of-course exam in high school (applies only to select programs) Child development courses require an 85 or better.

+3. Enroll at Collin College within 24 months after high school graduation and complete six nondevelopmental education credits

+Students who were concurrently enrolled at Collin College before high school graduation need to complete only three additional credits after high school graduation as a condition of eligibility.

+4. Complete a Petition for Tech Prep Credit and return it, along with an official final high school transcript, to the Global EDGE Office at Central Park Campus.